Hints on How to Plan Thanksgiving Dinner. Includes a printable checklist and ideas for planning ahead so your holiday goes smoothly.

 - Don’t forget to get the turkey out days before for thawing in the fridge.
 This is one that most people forget.

 - Have a roasting pan for the turkey.
 Foil pans make cleanup easy!
+You can also cook a turkey in an oven bag.
+This also helps with cleanup.

 - Have plenty of extra storage containers for sending home any leftovers with family and friends.